All Episodes

 Somebody in the audience raised their little student hand.

-What how do you handle homosexuality in Iran?
+Mr. Ahmedine Zad, how do you handle homosexuality in Iran?

-And Ahmadini Zad said we don't have any homosexuals in Iran, and they all started laughing.
+And Ahmedine Zad said, we don't have any homosexuals in Iran.

 Can you tell me where they live?

-In a 2007 speech at New York's Columbia University, he said in Iran we don't have homosexuals like in your country.
+In a 2007 speech at New York's Columbia University, he said, in Iran, we don't have homosexuals like in your country.

 Addressing officials in the city of Yaz on Thursday, he said, they asked me at Columbia why you crack down on homosexuals in Iran.

-I said, we don't have many, because we believe this act is against the human spirit and humanity.
+I said, we don't have many because we believe this act is against the human spirit and humanity.

-Gay sex banned and punishable by death under Iran's Sharia-based law.
+Gay sex, banned and punishable by death under Iran's Sharia-based law.

 There will be some people who don't know that.

-Remember the Dubai ports deal story.
+Remember the Dubai ports deal story?

 I loved it simply because I like saying Dubai ports deal.

-was managing ports all over the world, and they wanted to manage three or four of ours.
+The Dubai World Inc. was managing ports all over the world, and they wanted to manage three or four of ours.

 And everybody had a conniption fit.

-It was very near 9-11, and so this is a great way for terrorists to get a legal entree to the country, so it caused a panic and it didn't happen.
+It was very near 9-11, and this is a great way for terrorists to get a legal entree to the country.

-This caused a lot of people to start looking at well, where is Dubai?
+This caused a lot of people to start looking at, well, where is Dubai?

 What is Dubai?